loum/nparcel/doc/source/interfaces/job_loader.rst

 Loader
 ======

-The Toll Parcel Portal loader facility accepts inbound T1250 EDI files from the various upstream Business Units and extracts and loads parcel details into the Toll Parcel Portal in preparation for consumer pickup.
+The Toll Outlet Portal loader facility accepts inbound T1250 EDI files from the various upstream Business Units and extracts and loads parcel details into the Toll Outlet Portal in preparation for consumer pickup.

 The list of Business Units supported include: